 - Birth plan - you've likely already discussed this with your family and doctor, but bringing a copy can help remind others and inform nurses of your goals.

-- Pregnancy pillow - The pillow you've grown to love during your pregnancy can still benefit you in the hospital, but if you are worried about it getting soiled, you may want to leave it at home.
+- Pregnancy pillow - A great nursing pillow during your pregnancy can still benefit you in the hospital, but if you are worried about it getting soiled, you may want to leave it at home.

 - Lip balm - Your lips might get chapped and dry as you breathe and move through the stages of labor.